The Applicant Journey – Prior to Applying Make an Informed Decision

 We welcome students who wish to enter directly into Year 2 or 3 of the undergraduate programme.
 This may be an option for those who have started a qualification in osteopathy or physiotherapy elsewhere.

 Candidates who wish to be considered for this need to undertake a process called ‘Recognised Prior Learning (RPL) ‘.
-Details of this, and how to apply via this route, will be made available on this site on shortly.
+Details of this are available here.

 Or, to register your interest, email: email@example.com